-Saint Vladimir, the one called “Like the Apostles and the Enlightener of Russia”, is celebrated by the Orthodox Church on July 15.
-He was born around 958 and passed away on 15 July 1015 in the town of Berestovo, near Kyiv.
+Saint Vladimir, called “Like the Apostles and the Enlightener of Russia,” is celebrated by the Orthodox Church on July 15.
+He was born around 958 and passed away on 15 July 1015 in Berestovo, near Kyiv.

 With the help of a relative, who ruled the land of Norway, Prince Vladimir returned to his homeland and recaptured the fortress of Novgorod.